HVA-FRC-3824/ScoutinFRC/README.md

 ## Short Introduction

-This is the repo for the HVA RoHAWKtics Scouting App "ScoutinFRC" This app is specifically for the 2023-2024 Season, but will be updated whenever the newest season begins.
+This is the repo for the HVA RoHAWKtics Scouting App "ScoutinFRC" A multi-featured scouting app created using Flutter.

 ## Features